TriplyDB/Documentation/docs/triply-client-js/index.md

 Query](https://www.w3.org/TR/sparql11-query/#QSynTriples)
 specification.

-The following example code retrieves (at most) 100 triples that have term `rdfs:subClassOf` in the predicate position:
+The following example code returns (at most) 100 triples that have term `rdfs:subClassOf` in the predicate position:

 ```typescript